Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 movdqa      xmmword ptr [res],xmm5
 ```

-Mango code looks identical to Eigen but result is very different, I run measurements many times and timins were always the sameand I don't know why the Eigen results is biased.
-I checked that on Appveyor CI results were very similar anyway it is worse code than GLM SIMD / Mathfu.
+Mango code looks almost identical to Eigen but result is very different, I run measurements many times and timings were always the same and I don't know why the Eigen results is biased.
+I checked that on Appveyor CI, results were very similar anyway it is worse code than GLM SIMD / Mathfu.

 ```x86asm
 mov         rax,qword ptr [testData]